MinchinWeb/colourettu/README.md

 ### Use of Contrast

 For Basic readability, the ANSI standard is a contrast of 3:1 between the text and it's background.
-The W3C proposes this as a minimum acceissibilty standard for regular text under 18pt and bold text under 14pt.
+The W3C proposes this as a minimum accessibility standard for regular text under 18pt and bold text under 14pt.
 This is referred to as the *A* standard.
-The W3C defines a higher *AA* standard with a mimimum contrast of 4.5:1.
+The W3C defines a higher *AA* standard with a minimum contrast of 4.5:1.
 This is approximately equivalent to 20/40 vision, and is common for those over 80.
 The W3C define an even higher *AAA* standard with a 7:1 minimum contrast.
 This would be equivalent to 20/80 vision.
 Generally, it is assumed